45+ Apache Kafka Interview Questions 2025: Streams, Partitions & Spring Integration

 • Consumer Group: A set of consumers that cooperate to consume a topic

-What is the role of Zookeeper in Kafka, and what is KRaft?
+What is Zookeeper's role in Kafka and what is KRaft?

 # KRaft mode configuration (Kafka 3.3+)